chandler14362/BinaryRecords/README.md

 # BinaryRecords

-WIP C# serialization library with ultra-fast type-semantic free versioning.
-The versioning is completelty optional., with planned optional backwards compatibility too.
+WIP C# serialization library with ultra-fast type-semantic free versioning that allows for deterministic and non-deterministic deserialization paths.
+The versioning is completely optional, with planned optional backwards compatibility too.
 Currently the only constructable types are records.
 It requires no attributes or registering of types.
 Registering your own serialize/deserialize functions is supported.

 Quick example: